How To Pass A Mouth Swab Drug Test In 2017

 - This type of test is excellent for on-duty screening, as an employer can instantaneously test workers to determine if they are under the influence of a drug while at work.

-- It can detect many different drug metabolites at the same time.
+- It can detect many different drugs at the same time.

 - The saliva test device itself is more expensive than the urine one, but as it saves time and does not require a special room and trained staff, it can be cheaper to conduct in some cases.